-Most people reach a point in their life where they would like to lose weight.
+Most people reach a point in their live where they would like to lose weight.
 For people who are camera shy, there is no way of escaping the dreaded lens.
-Mobile phones, tablets and computers can all capture our image.
-Whether we want them to or not!
+Mobile phones, tablets, and computers can all capture our image, whether we want them to or not!

 Some people take extreme measures to lose weight.
 Yo-yo dieting, where a person will starve, then binge, can result in further increased weight gain over time.

 A healthy diet combined with regular exercise is the best route for long term weight management.
-However – no one wants to hear that.
-Everyone wants a quick fix; to lose weight, and to lose weight fast.
+However, no one wants to hear that.
+Everyone wants a quick fix: to lose weight and to lose it fast.

-The guideline daily amount of calories for a man is 2500cal, and for a women is 2000cal.
+The guideline daily amount of calories for a man is 2,500 calories, and for a women is 2,000 calories.
 These calorie guidelines are provided to ensure that we fuel our bodies adequately in order to maintain overall health, as well as our weight.